-In the Biomedicine programme, Madeleine Le Grevès leads the recently revised course in Comparative Medicine (5 hp), which is now given in the autumn semester for approximately 40 students.
+In the Biomedicine programme, Madeleine Le Grevès leads course in Comparative Medicine (5 hp), which is given in the autumn semester.
 The course provides theoretical knowledge and practical skills in laboratory animal science, covering topics such as: legislation concerning the use of laboratory animals, laboratory animal ethics, biology and welfare of laboratory animals, experimental techniques, planning, execution and publication of animal experiments and alternatives.
 Handling and common invasive techniques of rats and mice is mandatory.